 For example, if the kids’ backpacks are always laying on the floor, find a home for them.
 They need them every day, so a bedroom is probably not the best place.
-It would be simpler to keep them near the entryway, so that they are ready to go to school the next day.
+It would be simpler to keep them near the entryway so that they are ready to go to school the next day.

 We found a simple solution to this in our home.
 We hung 3M hooks on the inside of our hallway door.
 That way, the backpacks don’t just sit on the floor and are up and out of site.
 However, they can still be found quickly in the morning when it is time to go to school.

-Look around your entry way.
+Look around your entryway.
 Perhaps you could add a rack or some hooks on your wall so that the backpacks can be hung up and no longer live on the floor.
 This is just one way you will look at things as you organize the space.

 When it comes to keys, it seems they get misplaced easily.
 To avoid this, we have a hanger for our keys by our back door.
-Our hanger actually doubles as a mail holder so we can drop in the items we need to take to the mailbox each day.
+Our hanger actually doubles as a mail holder so we can drop the items we need to take to the mailbox each day.

 Rather than throw your mail onto a table when you get home, find a home for it.
 We do this and we never have issues looking for that bill or letter that arrived.
 When our mail comes in, we touch it one time.
 Yes.
 Once.
 We walk in and we open it right away.
 We place the outer envelopes into our recycling bin.
 We shred anything that should be (credit card applications, etc).

 I don’t know about you, but I am a big checklist person.
 I am not talking online list, but the good old paper and pencil type of list.
 There is something rewarding about putting a check next to the item as I mark it as DONE on my list!
-For that reason, I created this easy printable checklist that you can use when organizing your space!
+For that reason, I created this printable checklist that you can use when organizing your space!

-- Remove items that don’t belong
+1. Remove items that don’t belong

-- Find a new home for the remaining items:
+3. Find a home for other items